dimalik/empos/README.md

 ## Installation

-To try it out, download the latest version from github and add to your `.emacs`
+To try it out, download the latest version of `empos.el` from github and add to your `.emacs`

 ```elisp
 (add-to-list 'load-path "/path/to/empos")           ; comment if empos.el is in standard load path